sahib/rmlint/docs/rmlint.1.rst

     2 Megabyte.

     It's also possible to specify only one size.
 In this case the size is interpreted as *"bigger or equal"*.
-If you want to to filter for files *up to this size* you can add a ``-`` in front (``-s -1M`` == ``-s 0-1M``).
+If you want to filter for files *up to this size* you can add a ``-`` in front (``-s -1M`` == ``-s 0-1M``).

     **Edge case:** The default excludes empty files from the duplicate search.